 The life of the great Italian composer Giacomo Puccini (played by Gabriele Ferzetti, L'AVVENTURA), who wrote LA BOHEME and MADAME BUTTERFLY, reduced to cliched sentimental slop.
 To call it highly fictionalized is an understatement.
 There doesn't appear to the ring of truth to any of it, just the usual struggling composer cliches.
 As written and played, this Puccini is an unpleasant, self centered and vain narcissist.
 Even the opera sequences aren't handled very well.
 It's the kind of movie where when Puccini sits down at a party to play the piano, suddenly a full unseen orchestra accompanies him on the soundtrack!
 The rich Technicolor cinematography is by Claude Renoir (THE SPY WHO LOVED ME).
 The three women in his life are played by the Swedish Marta Toren (SIROCCO) as his long suffering wife, Nadia Gray (LA DOLCE VITA) as his opera diva mistress and Myriam Bru as a servant girl who falls in love with him.
 Directed by Carmine Gallone.
 To be fair, the transfer I saw had the reels all out of sequence.
 We meet Marta Toren as a young girl, the next scene she's an elderly gray haired lady then she's a young girl again!
 Characters come in as if we're supposed to know them then a half hour later, we're "introduced" to them.
 Still, there's no indication that the film would have been any better if the reels had been in proper order.
 If anything, the puzzle of piecing the storyline together probably kept me from dozing off.

-A sleazy French gigolo (Alain Delon) is pursued all the way to France by a gang of thugs hired by a powerful cuckolded American to find him and kill him because of an affair with the American's wife.
+A sleazy French gigolo (Alain Delon) is pursued all the way to France by a gang of thugs hired by a powerful cuckolded American (George Gaynes) to find him and kill him because of an affair with the American's wife (Berett Arcaya).
 An offer to work as a chauffeur for a couple of strange and kinky cousins (Jane Fonda, Lola Albright) who live in a huge mansion in the countryside would seem the ideal place to hide out.
 But he underestimates the twisted sisters who have other ideas for him.
-It's hard what to make of this film.
+Based on the novel by Day Keene and directed by Rene Clement (FORBIDDEN GAMES), it's hard what to make of this film.
 At times, it feels like a black comedy and at other times like a conventional noir-ish thriller.
 But even if you can see the "twist" ending that's telegraphed, it's still fun in that strange way that odd and quirky movies keep you off kilter.
 The young Jane Fonda is quite good here as the poor cousin treated as a servant by the rich cousin.
 She balances her character with the right amount of wicked and innocent yet you can see her mind go clickety click.
-Directed by Rene Clement (FORBIDDEN GAMES).
+Technically a French film, it was actually filmed in English and later dubbed into French.
 There's a terrific jazzy underscore by Lalo Schifrin and the elegant black and white wide screen lensing is by the great Henri Decae (LE SAMOURAI).
-Based on the novel by Day Keene.
 With Sorrell Booke, Andre Oumansky and Arthur Howard.